Simhyeon/r4d/docs/meta.md

 * [ ] Improve modularlity
 Define is not basic macro but reserved macro, so...

-* [ ] Print logic is quite inconsistent
-Every line is printed as println which makes a single trailing new line
 * [ ] Enable user to override basic macro
-Simply make custom macro search comes earlier than basic macro
 * [ ] Currently invalid macro definition doesn't yield proper error message
+- This might be desirable but need consideration, e.g. m4 doesn't yield error message for invalid define call
 * [ ] Currently local macro is not released which is a bad idea as a final output.
+* [ ] Currently local macro is not perperly constructed when same macro invoked in single call

 * [x] Read from file option
 * [x] Output option